xpgo/obsidian-folder-note-plugin/README.md

 ### 0.6.x

+- use local image path in ccard (0.6.4)
+- better folder note brief (0.6.4)
 - folder_brief_live use plain text of md paragraph (0.6.3)
 - fix the escape of quotes (0.6.2)
 - folder_brief_live uses the first paragraph note for its brief (0.6.1)